stencillogic/Start-with-Rust-fast/README.md

 let add_one_v4 = |x|               x + 1  ;
 ```

-Closures are similar to functions, but data type specification is not mandatory becuase compiler can always infer data type.
+Closures are similar to functions, but data type specification is not mandatory because compiler can always infer data type.
 Data type can be inferred just once, at first use in code, e.g.:

 ``` rust